ludwig-ai/ludwig/CONTRIBUTING.md

    pip install -e .
    ```

-   The above command will install only the packages in "requirements.txt" in the developer mode.
+   The above command will install the core dependencies in developer mode.
 If you would like to
    be able to potentially make changes to the overall Ludwig codebase, then use the following command:

    ```bash